Frequently Asked Questions

 Per the Family Educational Rights and Privacy Act of 1974 (FERPA), anyone who wishes to have access to a student’s account must provide a FERPA pin created by that student.
-Students can create a FERPA pin on their ASIST account.

 Does Liberty have a way to notify the students should there be an emergency?